 Do not shut off the drive controller while saving.
-If the supply voltage to the control unit is interrupted while saving, the drive controller will start without an executable configuration the next time it is switched on.
-In this case, the configuration must be transferred to the drive controller again and stored in non-volatile memory.
+If the supply voltage to the control unit is interrupted while saving, the drive controller will start with fault 40: Invalid data the next time it is switched on.
+To successfully complete the saving procedure, the configuration must be stored again in non-volatile memory.